strblr/pegase/README.md

 ### Failures and warnings

 Producing accurate error messages is notoriously difficult when it comes to PEG parsing.
-That's because when a faulty input triggers a parse failure where it should (ex. `"1"` was matched where `"0"` was expected), the parser *backtracks* to all the parent alternatives, tries them out, **fails repetitively**, before ultimately exiting with an error.
+That's because when a faulty input triggers a parse failure at the place of error, the parser *backtracks* to all the parent alternatives, tries them out, **fails repetitively**, before ultimately exiting with an error.
 Thus, failures are being emitted way after the one that's relevant.
-So which one should we display ?
-A naive implementation would not be able to give you an accurate answer.
+So which one should be displayed ?
 You also can't just short-exit on the first failure you encounter, since that would prohibit any backtracking and defeat the purpose of PEGs.

-**Because of PEG's backtracking capacities, a parse failure isn't necessarily an input *error*.**
+**Because of PEG's backtracking nature, a parse failure isn't necessarily an input *error*.**

 This is well explained in [this paper](http://scg.unibe.ch/archive/masters/Ruef16a.pdf) for those who want to dive deeper into the subject matter.
 Other parsing algorithms like `LL` or `LALR` don't suffer from this problem but are also more difficult to implement and more restrictive in the type of parsing expressions they allow.
 Fortunately for us, there exists a way out of this.
 As we've just established, the main problem is to be able to "rank" failures and "guess" which ones are more relevant.
 By the very design of PEGs, this can never be an exact science and one has to use an approximative method, called **heuristic**, to produce good enough results.